spicy-bear/pixel/readme.md

 Since this is all done in the browser it can definitely get a little sluggish.

+**Instructions:**
+- Download
+- Open the html file in your browser
+- Upload and image

 **Features:**
 - Multiple color palettes (Game Boy, NES, Vaporwave, Synthwave, and more)
 - Dithering and pixelation algorithms